The most dangerous drugs not only include controlled substances like opioids, but common over-the-counter treatments like Tylenol.

 Any drug that creates a chemical imbalance in a person’s body or causes euphoric effects can be dangerous.
-Many drugs will interact with the the brain and body to release certain feel-good chemicals such as endorphins, dopamine and serotonin.
-By releasing these chemicals, the drug provides a pleasurable feeling but can result in the body needing the drug to maintain the necessary chemical balance.
-That forms a physical dependence on the substance in addition to the psychological one created when the brain associates the euphoric high and positive feeling to the use of the drug.
+Many drugs will interact with the brain and body to release certain feel-good chemicals such as endorphins, dopamine and serotonin.
+Releasing these chemicals creates a pleasurable feeling that can result in the body needing the drug to maintain a necessary chemical balance.
+This forms a physical dependence on the substance in addition to the psychological one created when the brain associates the euphoric high and positive feeling to drug use.
 Most dangerous drugs can affect the body and mind in this way.

 What Are the Worst Drugs?

 Many of the most dangerous drugs in the world are also illegal, but some prescription medications can be extremely harmful when misused as well.
 These drugs range from stimulants that cause a spike in energy to depressants that bring the body into a tranquil state.
 Many drugs classified as opioids, both illegal ones and prescription medications, are included in this list.

 The Centers for Disease Control and Prevention (CDC) releases the number of overdose deaths caused in the United States by each drug class.

 As of July 2020, the top 3 worst drugs classes in terms of overdose deaths were:

 - Opioids have caused more than 61,000 deaths.
 Of these, more than 14,000 deaths were due to heroin.

 - Non-cocaine psychostimulants like methamphetamine, responsible for more than 20,000 deaths

 - Stimulants, including cocaine, were responsible for more than 18,000 deaths.